Veridise/llzk-rs/llzk-sys/README.md

 cargo add llzk-sys
 ```

-For building set the environment variable `MLIR_SYS_200_PREFIX` with the path to a distribution of LLVM 20.
+For building, set the environment variable `MLIR_SYS_200_PREFIX` with the path to a distribution of LLVM 20.
 For example, to use LLVM 20 installed via Homebrew in macOS (`brew install llvm@20`) set it to `/opt/homebrew/opt/llvm@20/`.
 This is the only required variable.
-The recommened environment for building is as follows.
+The recommended environment for building is as follows.

 ```
 export MLIR_SYS_200_PREFIX=...